 Step 1: Planning a baseline

-The first step of VDD is about preparation—start by setting the main objective of the process to inform all the following steps.
-For example, if the objective is to explore a compliance issue or concern with an existing vendor, you’ll need to request a specific set of documentation, such as evidence of recurring activities, policies, procedures, or even a third-party attestation or certification.
+The first step is preparation.
+Start by setting the objective of the process, since that informs everything after it.
+If the goal is to look into a specific compliance concern with an existing vendor, for example, you'll request a focused set of documentation, like evidence of recurring activities, policies, procedures, or a third-party attestation.

-Finally, make sure to check any regulations and standards, industry- or location-specific, that can affect your relationships with vendors.
-The goal is to identify whether you need to report specific information to regulatory bodies if you’re in a heavily regulated industry.
+Finally, check any regulations and standards, whether industry- or location-specific, that affect your vendor relationships.
+The goal is to know whether you need to report specific information to regulatory bodies, which matters most if you're in a heavily regulated industry.

 Step 2: Gathering documents and analyzing various risks